CUSecLab/2023-CCS-SkillScanner/readme.md

 python scan_skills.py repo 1
 ```

 The results will be in the folder "skillscanner/results" and each skill will have a folder for storing results.
 There will also be a report that summarizes all the results of the skill.
+If a skill has been analyzed before and the report has been generated, the skill will be skipped.
 The detailed results, such as different issues in code inconsistency will be saved in "results/skillname/code_inconsistency/issuename".

 ### Dataset